mckennapsean/dissertation/content/02-background.md

   engineering design processes (left), as well as more creative processes (right, in red).
-This development cycle further highlights the need for a model that clearly emphasizes the flexibility of a creative design process instead of implying cyclical movement.
+This development cycle further highlights the need for a model that clearly emphasizes the flexibility of a creative design process instead of implying strictly cyclical movement.
 ](figures/background/design-process-lloyd.pdf){#fig:process-lloyd width="100%"}